-Figure 1-11-Propeller Shaft Spline Grease Plug worn, this check will indicate when another inspection should be made.
+1-5 MAINTENANCE-EVERY 18,000 MILES a.
+Brakes Examine brake linings for wear and the self-adjusting mechanism for proper functioning.
+Although linings may not be excessively worn, this check will indicate when another inspection should be made.
 If required, use Buick Factory Engineered replacement linings or equivalent.
 Lubricate the self-adjusting mechanism adjusting screw with Delco Moraine Special Brake Lubricant or equivalent. b.
 Front Wheel Bearings There is no periodic lubrication schedule for front wheel bearings.
 They may be relubricated whenever brake drums are removed.
 Always follow with the correct bearing adjustment as outlined in paragraph 7-11.
 1-6 MAINTENANCE-EVERY 24,000 MILES (Suggested in addition to the 6,000 & 12,000 mile Recommendations) a.
 Fuel Filter (Skylarks and Hi-Performance V-8s) Replacement of the disposable filter is recommended.
 More frequent replacement may be necessary if contaminants have entered the fuel system.
 Replace with filter type GF-94 or equivalent on non-air conditioned cars and type GF-96 or equivalent for air conditioned cars.

-Figure 1-12-Fuel Filters - Skylarks and Hi-Performance V-8s.

-b.
-Dual Path Transmission At 24,000 mile intervals the transmission oil pan should be removed and cleaned.
-If the transmission is equipped with an oil strainer, the strainer should be replaced.
-If the transmission is equipped with a screen, the screen should be cleaned.
-1. Removal and Replacement of Oil Pan and Strainer or Screen.
+Figure 1-11-Fuel Filters - Skylarks and Hi-Performance V-8s www.TeamBuick.com b.
+Super Turbine "300" Transmission At 24,000 mile intervals the transmission oil pan and strainer should be removed and cleaned.
+1. Removal and Replacement of Oil Pan and Strainer.